-This section documents the factors considered in generating practical alternatives (bridge crossing, inspection plaza) as well as descriptions of the specific alternatives considered, an assessment of impacts and benefits associated with these alternatives and the evaluation leading to the identification of a technically and environmentally preferred alternative (TEPA).
-For further details, the reader is referred to the Draft Generation of Practical Access Road Alternatives (refer to List of Supporting Documents).
+This section documents the factors considered in generating practical alternatives (bridge crossing, inspection plaza) as well as descriptions of the specific alternatives considered, an assessment of impacts and benefits associated with these alternatives, and the evaluation leading to the identification of a technically and environmentally preferred alternative (TEPA).
+For further details, refer to the Generation and Assessment of Practical Alternatives and Selection of the Technically and Environmentally Preferred Alternative - Access Road Alternatives, December 2008.

-It should be noted that the US team published their Draft Environmental Impact Statement (DEIS) in February 2008.
-The DEIS contains technical analysis of the crossing alternatives, and the US plazas.
-This section of the report provides a summary of the analysis undertaken by the Canadian Team, as well as a summary of the analysis undertaken by the US team, based on the information in the DEIS, and our ongoing collaboration with the US team.
-The US team will announce their final decision through their Final Environmental Impact Statement (FEIS) in fall of 2008.
-In the meantime, the Canadian study team has the benefit of the information in the DEIS, and our ongoing collaboration with the US team.
+The U.S. team published its Draft Environmental Impact Statement (DEIS) in February 2008.
+The DEIS contains technical analysis of the crossing alternatives, and the U.S. plazas.
+This section of the report provides a summary of the analysis undertaken by the Canadian Team, as well as a summary of the analysis undertaken by the U.S. team, based on the information in the DEIS, and ongoing collaboration with the U.S. team.
+The U.S. team announced its final decision through their Final Environmental Impact Statement (FEIS) on December 5, 2008.

-8.1.1 General Criteria

-CROSSINGS
+8.1.1 Generation of Plaza and Crossing Alternatives CROSSINGS

-The Canadian and US study teams considered the following technical objectives in generating the practical crossing alternatives:
+The Canadian and U.S. study teams considered the following technical objectives in generating the practical crossing alternatives:

-- Maintain navigational clearances on the Detroit River; - Locate crossing in area of sound bedrock; - Avoid as much as possible areas sensitive to traffic impacts of crossing (e.g. noise, vibration, air quality) such as residential neighbourhoods; - Minimize length of crossing; - Maximum grade of approach to crossing is 5%; and

-Provide for 6 traffic lanes.
+- Maintain navigational clearances on the Detroit River; - Locate crossing in area of sound bedrock: - Avoid as much as possible areas sensitive to traffic impacts of crossing (e.g., noise, vibration, air quality) such as residential neighbourhoods; - Minimize length of crossing; - Maximum grade of approach to crossing is 5 per cent; and - Provide for six traffic lanes.